GianpaoloBranca/SoftwareEng2/scratches/UseCase descriptions.md

 - The user touches the "Unlock" button.
 - The system unlocks the car.
 - The user enters the car.
+- The Car screen power on.
 - The user clicks on the QR scanner button.
 - The user scans the QR code on the car screen.
 - The user powers the engine by pressing the physical button inside the car.
-- The user clicks the "Money saving" button.
+- The user clicks the "Money saving" button on the car screen.
-- The user is redirected to the destination insertion screen.
+- The car monitor show the destination insertion screen.
 - The user inserts his destination and hits the "Confirm" button.
 - The system calculates the optimal charge station.
-- The user is redirected to the GPS navigation map screen showing the selected charge station as destination.
+- The car monitor show the GPS navigation map screen with the selected charge station as destination.
 - The user rides to his destination.
 - The user parks the car at the charge station.
 - The user powers down the engine.
-- The user is redirected to the ride ending screen.
+- The car monitor show the ride ending screen.
 - The user selects the "End ride" button.
 - The user is redirected to the plug insertion reminder screen.
 - The user exits the car and closes the car door.
 - The user inserts the charging plug into the car socket.
-- The user is redirected to a payment details screen.
+- The user is charged for the service usage.

 **Exit conditions:** The car is parked and is being recharged.
 The user is charged for the payment.
 **Exceptions:**